import "git.sr.ht/~sircmpwn/dowork"

 A global task queue is provided for simple use-cases.
 To use it:

-import ( "context" "git.sr.ht/~sircmpwn/dowork" ) work.Submit(func(ctx context.Context) error { // ...do work... return nil })
+import ( "context" work "git.sr.ht/~sircmpwn/dowork" ) work.Submit(func(ctx context.Context) error { // ...do work... return nil })

 This task will be executed in the background.
 The first time a task is submitted to the global queue, it will be initialized and start running in the background.
+The global queue will run with a default buffer size of 64K tasks that will be handled by a single worker goroutine.
+You can tune these defaults before submitting your first task:

 To customize options like maximum retries and timeouts, use work.Enqueue:

 task := work.NewTask(func(ctx context.Context) error { // ... }).
-Retries(5). // Maximum number of attempts MaxTimeout(10 * time.Minute). // Maximum timeout between attempts Within(10 * time.Second). // Deadline for each attempt After(func(ctx context.Context, err error) { // Executed once the task completes, successful or not }) work.Enqueue(task)
+Retries(5). // Maximum number of attempts MaxTimeout(10 * time.Minute). // Maximum timeout between attempts Within(10 * time.Second). // Deadline for each attempt After(func(ctx context.Context, task *work.Task) { // Executed once the task completes, successful or not }) work.Enqueue(task)

 Retries are conducted with an exponential backoff.